 Step 1: Learn to Read Hangeul (the Korean Alphabet)

 If you want to speak Korean, the first thing you should do is learn to read Hangeul (the Korean alphabet).
 Learning Hangeul only takes about 1 hour to learn.
 There are two massive benefits to this.

 First, you’ll be able to read Korean words and sentences quickly and easily.
 Knowing the alphabet will allow you to supercharge any Korean learning that you do, and begin to speak Korean in no time.
 It’s one of the simplest and most effective hacks for having Korean conversations.

-And second, it will help you understand and use the correct pronunciation of your newly-learned words.
+And second, it will help you understand and use the correct pronunciation of the Korean word you just learned.
 This is critical if you want to speak Korean and have conversations.
 Korean pronunciation is significantly easier than reading romanized English.
 Learning to read the alphabet is necessary if you want to become a high-level Korean speaker.

 Head over to the first of our online lessons and learn to read Hangeul before your next meal.
 The guide uses associations using the English alphabet.
 The Korean alphabet and the English alphabet have a lot of similarities, which will help you understand the pronunciation of the letters.

 Once you can read the letters, move on to the next step in our guide.
 You don’t need to master them; just make sure you can sound out words.
 You may want to get some additional practice using flashcards.
 You can write the Korean letters on the front of the flashcard.
 On the back, write the English equivalent and any pronunciation tips that may be helpful.